Understanding SQL Server Replace Function: A Comprehensive Guide for Dev

 Let’s say you have a table of product descriptions, and some of the text contains misspellings or typos.
 To fix this, you want to replace all instances of ‘diamound’ with ‘diamond’.

-READ ALSO How to Host Your Conan Exiles Dedicated Server: A Complete Guide for Devs
+READ ALSO How to Host a Pavlov Server: A Comprehensive Guide for Devs

 Here’s how you could use the Replace function to accomplish this: